 I am a conceptual artist focused on research-based sculptures, archives, and installations.
 My interests lie in how humans perceive science, the natural world, and the cosmos.
 The art forms that manifest from these interests vary greatly depending on the project—past works have included commercial vinyl banners of NASA image archives; molded chemical reactions of salt, sugar, and starch arranged in geologic patterns and subject to entropy; projections on interiors recreating pop-cultural narratives; architectural models freezing ephemeral moments of sky-light; a photographic archive of artificial nighttime in cinema; etc. All of these artworks seek to pose questions about human agency during the Anthropocene—why do we have a romantic desire to control our natural environments?
-Why have removed ourselves so dramatically from nature, embarking instead on projects of human-made physical and virtual worlds?
+Why have we removed ourselves so dramatically from nature, embarking instead on projects of human-made physical and virtual worlds?
 My work presents human perceptions (truthful or not) about our control over the cosmos.
 How do we assert humanity onto the non-human?
 How do we dominate even the moon and the stars?

 Holly Veselka (b.
 1981, Houston, TX) is a multidisciplinary artist who makes sculptures, installations, and archives about perception and the natural world.
 Holly has exhibited her work internationally and has received recognitions including Creative Capital’s 2016 On Our Radar and a 2015 Puffin Foundation Artist Grant.
 She has participated in residencies at the Lower East Side Studio Program, New York, NY; PICTURE BERLIN, Berlin, Germany, and ACRE, Steuben, WI.
 Holly is an Assistant Professor at Texas State University in the School of Art and Design.

 MFA, Boston University, Boston, MA